learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 ## World record click counter
 ![Oldtimer stuff](http://il5.picdn.net/shutterstock/videos/15633112/thumb/1.jpg)

 We got a new job!
 Woo!
-This time, we're a judge for Guiness World Records.
+This time, we're a judge for Guinness World Records.
 We're no ordinary judge, however — we're a _modern day_ judge.
 We do things using _computers_.
 Instead of using those old, clunky clickity-things to count stuff for world records, we'll write our very digital clicker!